 This DVD comes with five audio options English, German, French, Italian and Spanish.
 All five are presented in a Dolby Digital mono.
 For this review I listed to the English audio track.
 The audio is razor sharp as it is always easy to hear and follow.
 The music and effects sound evenly mixed as they never drown the other out.
 There are no problems with hiss, distortion or any of sound defects.
 Overall this film sounds outstanding considering its age and mono limitations.
 The German and Italian audio tracks when I sampled then are in very good shape and on par with the English audio track.
 The French and Spanish audio tracks are not in as good as shape as the other as there is some noticeable hiss and distortion.
 French, Italian, Spanish, Dutch and Finnish subtitles have been included.
 This DVD also comes with English and German closed caption subtitles for the hard of hearing.

 This DVD contains absolutely nothing in the extras department not even the films original trailer.
 While this is a film that begs for a special edition DVD I am just happy to finally hold in my hands a pristine looking widescreen transfer.
 One thing about this release that I found annoying was that there is a forced preview about piracy that cannot be skipped over and has to be watched every time you load the DVD.
 Also besides lack of extras the menu is very simplistic and if it wasn’t for MGM’s name on the DVD I would have thought an amateur made the menu.
 The difference in time between this release and the U.S. releases of Death Rides a Horse is solely due to PAL being 4% faster then NTSC and this release is completely uncut.
-Death Rides a Horse is one of the ten greatest Italian westerns ever made and until a proper special edition DVD comes along MGM’s release is a welcome addition, highly recommended.
+Overall Death Rides a Horse is arguably one of the ten greatest Spaghetti westerns ever made and until a proper special edition DVD comes along MGM’s release is a welcome addition.